ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 After this code executes, what is the value of c?
 Please identify the operators in the last line of this program `c = c + d;` and explain what they do.

+-->the value of c is 7. the operators are + and =. the + works from right to left to add d to c. the = assigns the value to c.

 ## Question 3